Reward Surfaces

 Visualizing surfaces over training

 To study this, we visualized the landscape over training.
-To do this, a thorough codebase with builtin reproducible00 visualizations was created to learn and evaluate reinforcment learning problems using Stable baselines 3 and Kaixhin’s Rainbow DQN implementation.
+To do this, a thorough codebase with builtin reproducible00 visualizations was created to learn and evaluate reinforcement learning problems using Stable baselines 3 and Kaixhin’s Rainbow DQN implementation.

 The following gif visualizes the average return of the HalfCheetah pybullet environment as trained over 1 million timesteps by PPO (using original PPO hyperparameters from paper).